OSGeo/gdal/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -a_srs <srs_def>

-    Assign an output SRS.
-Srs_def can be a full WKT definition (hard to escape properly), or a well known definition (i.e. EPSG:4326) or a file with a WKT definition.
+    Assign an output SRS, but without reprojecting (use :option:`-t_srs` to reproject)

+    .. include:: options/srs_def.rst

 .. option:: -t_srs <srs_def>

-    Reproject/transform to this SRS on output.
+    Reproject/transform to this SRS on output, and assign it as output SRS.

+    A source SRS must be available for reprojection to occur.
+The source SRS will be by default the one found in the source layer when it is available, or as overridden by the user with :option:`-s_srs`

+    .. include:: options/srs_def.rst

 .. option:: -s_srs <srs_def>

     Override source SRS.
+If not specified the SRS found in the input layer will be used.
+This option has only an effect if used together with :option:`-t_srs` to reproject.

+    .. include:: options/srs_def.rst

 .. option:: -ct <string>